CubicCommunity/AvalancheIndex/about.md

 <cr>*Level highlights may not be displayed until the profile or a comment of the creator is viewed beforehand.*</c>

+### Featured
+###### The up-and-coming Avalanche project.
+In the main menu, you may see a button in the center that'll show you a pop-up showing the latest Avalanche team project.
+You will have the option to check out the latest video of the project, and to apply to join the team to then begin working on the project.

 ### Developers
 ###### This mod is developed and maintained by members and collaborators of the [Avalanche](https://avalanche.cubicstudios.xyz/) team.
 - **[Cheeseworks](user:6408873)**